Introduction Paper (PDF)

 - Would revised methods only affect the degree of certainty of an observed score (variance, confidence intervals, etc.), or might they also affect the best estimate of the observation itself (proportions or probability scores)?

-Consider an observation p drawn from a number of texts, t, based on n total instances.
-Conventionally we would assume that these n instances are randomly drawn from an infinite population, and then employ the Normal approximation to the Binomial distribution:
+Consider an observation p drawn from a number of texts, t′, based on n total instances.
+These must be non-empty texts, i.e. for all i = 1..t′ texts, ni > 0.
+Were the sample drawn randomly from an infinite population, we could employ the Normal approximation to the Binomial distribution

 If subsamples were randomly drawn from the population, it would follow from (1) that the variance could be predicted by